Jobhdez/yacs/README.md

-A social media site for Schemers
+A social media site for compiler enthusiasts

 ### How to run it
 ```